sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 **Structural search on the Linux kernel**

-The Linux kernel is perhaps one of the largest and most popular projects out there.
+The Linux kernel is a large and popular project out there.
 One important function is `copy_from_user`, which copies memory from userspace into the kernel space.
 We can find all `copy_from_user` calls with a query like `copy_from_user(:[args])` where `:[args]` is a wildcard matcher that will matches all text between balanced parentheses.

 > Run this query live: [`copy_from_user(:[args])`](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/torvalds/linux%24+%27copy_from_user%28:%5Bargs%5D%29%27+lang:c&patternType=structural)